 Notification of works

-Work commenced during the week of 17 September 2018 and was completed by December 2018 .
+Work commenced during the week of 17 September 2018 and was completed in December 2018 .

 Works are being carried out by an accredited contaminant removalist and supervised by Council and an expert environmental consultancy firm.
 Environmental controls including air monitoring, noise, erosion and dust controls are being used to mitigate adverse impacts on the surrounding community.